lukeschafer/noderunner/Readme.md

   - run tests individually or from a directory
   - support for 'ignore'
   - colored console output and options for console reporting (like not allowing other code to write to console)
+  - test hooks for custom output/display.
+E.g. noderunner.on('failure' fn);
 ## Coming

 Planned features:

-  - Test hooks for alternate/custom output/reporting
+  - DONE!
+Test hooks for alternate/custom output/reporting
   - Code coverage
   - MAYBE custom asserts (building on existing asserts)